fenner/probe-clarification/draft-fenner-intarea-probe-clarification.md

-* The incoming ICMP Extend Echo Request carries a Source Address that is not explicitly authorized for the incoming ICMP Extended Echo Request type (i.e., by ifName, by IfIndex, or by Address).
+* The incoming ICMP Extend Echo Request carries a Source Address that is not explicitly authorized for the incoming ICMP Extended Echo Request type (i.e., by name, by if-index, or by address).

 * The Source Address of the incoming message is not a unicast address.